-What is justification?
+But, what is justification?

 Justification is a legal term that literally means, “to declare righteous, to declare not guilty.”
 English New Testaments use “justified” and “made righteous” interchangeably, but both mean just about the same thing.

-God made the one who did not know sin to be sin for us, so that in him we would become the righteousness of God.
+“God made the one who did not know sin [Jesus] to be sin for us, so that in him we would become the righteousness of God.”
 (2 Corinthians 5:21)

 God not only declares you “not guilty” of all sin through your faith in His Son, He also gives you a new status called “righteousness before God.”
-That’s the end result of JUSTIFICATION: "The believer in Jesus Christ is declared righteous before God.”
+That’s the end result of justification: “The believer in Jesus Christ is declared righteous before God.”

 Righteous…no longer guilty